 Queries can also be made dynamic using things like report parameters.
-To insert a report parameter, simply click the Parameter Reference button button ( ) to the right of the query area and select your parameter.
+To insert a report parameter, click the Parameters icon to the right of the query area and select your parameter.
 This allows for a more dynamic query, since new values can be passed into the parameter at runtime, giving the ability to change the type of machine this query is looking for.

 Parameters are inserted directly into a report.
 This means that the datatype of parameter will affect how it should be referenced in the query.
 For example, since the parameter MachineType is a string, it will need a single or double quotes around it.

 Since an integer does not need quotes around it, if your parameter is a Long, Double, or a Boolean, you can directly place the parameter in your query, without the quotes.

 If your parameter is a date object, then special consideration must be made.

 The query will not accept a date object directly, it must first be converted to a string by putting quotes around it.
 However, database generally prefer datetime objects in very specific formats, such as yyyy-MM-dd HH:mm:ss.
 This means we need to reformat the date on any report parameters we want to pass to the Basic SQL Query.
 There are two main approaches to this:

 By utilizing the expression language's dateFormat() function, we can simply specify the format of the date.